opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### Are webhooks secure?

 Yes - as webhooks are a Storage mode feature, your data is end-to-end encrypted as with all Storage mode responses.
-Our software development kit (https://github.com/opengovsg/formsg-javascript-sdk) provides instructions on setting up your receiving system to
+Our [software development kit](https://github.com/opengovsg/formsg-javascript-sdk) (SDK) provides instructions on setting up your receiving system to
 - verify that each submission was sent by FormSG and not any other server
 - decrypt submissions using the secret key that only you own